jbaikge/boneless/forms.md

 3. Searching, like sorting, will require iterating over each unmarshalled entry to find matches, then sorting the results; or querying a copy of entries in an indexing service (Open Search)
 4. Export is very straightforward

+### Forseeable Problems

+1. Table scans with filter and sort processing inside Lambdas may incur memory issues if not careful

 ## SQLite on S3

 Each submission is stored as a JSON file in an S3 bucket.
 A recurring Lambda function reconciles all of the JSON documents into a single SQLite file on a regular basis.
 There are a few different ways to lay the database out - either with a single table or two tables (entry & attributes).

 1. Pagination available with `LIMIT` and `OFFSET`
 2. Sort available with `ORDER BY`
-3. Search available with full text indexes available inside SQLite
+3. Search available with `fulltext` indexes available inside SQLite
 4. Export is very straightforward

+### Forseeable Problems

+1. Unable to query database without first downloading
+2. Generating `fulltext` indexes could take a while, doubles the size of each database
+3. Editing a submission would require rebuilding the corresponding JSON document and rebuilding the database in realtime

 ## Access Patterns